treyjaded/my-first-repo/README.md

 # my-first-repo

- my name is trevon and I am a software enigneer
+ My name is Trevon and I am a software enigneer.
+ I love to create music.
+ I'm from Brooklyn, NY.